AustralianBioCommons/umccr-dictionary/docs/schemas/schemas.md

     required: true
 ```

-The above `links` snippet is specifying that a `case` is a `member_of` an `experiment`, i.e. the `experiment` is the parent of the `case`.
+The above `links` snippet is specifying that a `case` is a `member_of` an `experiment`, that is, the `experiment` is the parent of the `case`.
 The `multiplicity` indicates it is a `many_to_one` relationship, that is, many cases can be a part of a single experiment.
 The `required` property indicates this relationship is required, that is, every case that is submitted must be linked to a single experiment.

 ### Multiple links